A Brattleboro Words Trail Site

 Brattleboro Was jumpin’

 In 1922 Fred Harris sparked a winter sports tradition now on the cusp of its centennial anniversary.
-Here’s the story…
+Listen to the audio story…

 An History of the Harris Hill Ski Jump

 In the beginning the hill was 740 feet long.
 The landing space was 250 feet with a drop from the top to bottom of 284 feet.
 It was a big hill and it would get bigger.

 In 1924, the trestle at the top of the hill was increased in height and doubled in width.
 In 1985 the hill was modified to satisfy the current standards for jumping.
 Mt.
 Snow joined the efforts, installing pipes for snow making.
 In 1991 renovations continued with work on a new starting tower.
 The hill stretched up, on steel scaffolding that raised jumpers above the four hundred million year old outcropping off Cedar street, as earth movers dug further into the cornfield-cum-outrun, creating ever more hill for jumpers to thwart.

 The hill hosted State and Eastern Championships.
 In 1951 a field of 164 jumpers competed for a National Championship, on the newly christened Harris Hill Ski Jump, before a crowd of 10,000 spectators.